Information for Prospective and New Students

 Welcome to Kennesaw State University!
 This site is intended to provide the information that you need in order to register with disAbled Student Support Services and arrange necessary accommodations.
 Please read all of the following and make sure that you have all of the required information and documents.
 At the end, you will find a link to contact this office and make an appointment for an intake interview.

 NOTE: Students taking courses on-line or at other sites than the main campus should contact the disAbled Student Support Services office by phone (770-423-6443) or email (email@example.com) to make arrangements to submit documentation, register with the department, arrange accommodations, etc. Accommodations and services at remote locations may require additional time to arrange, so please start early.

 Documentation requirements for the University System of Georgia

 1. Gather all of your diagnostic information - the documents that provide the official diagnosis of your disability.
 Check to see if they meet the University System requirements for documenting a disability.
 Other information such as IEPs or Summary of Performance from high school can be helpful but will not serve as an official diagnosis.

-2. Make an appointment to meet with Carol Pope for 30 minutes for an intake interview to review your documentation.
+2. Make an appointment to meet with Nastassia Sanabria for 30 minutes for an intake interview to review your documentation.

 3. For documentation that must meet University System requirements, you will be asked to sign a release giving permission to send your documentation to the Regents Center for Learning Disorders for review and approval.
 For other types of documentation, the review and approval may be completed on site.